 - the right to the truth

 - the right to rehabilitation

-- the guarantee of non-recurrence.
-This last principle ("never again!") is a right of the whole society that measures are in place to prevent impunity.
+The rights to the truth, to justice and to rehabilitation are individual rights, although they have to fit into the legal context of a country.
+The last principle ("never again!") is a right of the whole society that claims that measures should be in place to prevent impunity.

 Human rights guarantee citizens to live in peace and dignity.
 They are intended to protect civilians against abuse by those in power.
 Repression and violations of human rights are often perpetrated by those in power, with the aim to remain in power.
 Not being punished for these abuses is part of that power play.
 That is what impunity is about.
 Human rights defenders try to expose the violations and the way the perpetrators remain unpunished.

 When human rights defenders speak out about these violations and the ensuing impunity, they are a real threat to those that abuse their power.
 When human rights defenders are successful, those who are in power will do their utmost to silence the persons who expose them.
 To silence them by arrest, by intimidation and torture, by murder.
 It is their position in power that is at stake.
 It warrants new violation of human rights, silencing the human rights defenders.